Patient Stories > Early Detection Helps Treat Pancreatic Cancer at ‘Curable Stage’

 The clinic is one way Mayo Clinic is working to find what Dr. Majumder calls “curable-stage cancer.”

-A research team led by Drs.
-Majumder and Petersen and supported by a generous $22.1 million gift from The Centene Charitable Foundation is developing an early detection strategy, with the high-risk pancreas clinic serving as a translational research hub.
+A research team led by Dr. Majumder and supported by a generous $22.1 million gift from The Centene Charitable Foundation is developing an early detection strategy, with the High-Risk Pancreas Clinic serving as a translational research hub.

 Patients who have a high risk of pancreatic cancer — because of a genetic mutation or family history of the disease — are regularly screened in hopes of detecting the cancer early.